-Your credit score will also determine your interest rate and other terms of the loan agreement.
-The higher your score, the better rates and terms you can expect.
+Your credit score will also determine your interest rate and other loan agreement terms: the higher your score, the better rates and words you can expect.
 When you apply for a mortgage, this is a huge deal.
 Even a half a point lower can save thousands over the life of a mortgage.

 What is net worth?
 It is a measure of your wealth.
-The number is the result of adding up the value of all that you own, your assets, minus all that you owe, your liabilities.
+The number results from adding up the value of all that you own, your assets, minus all that you owe, your liabilities.
 Your assets include all money in your bank accounts, retirement vehicles, and investment portfolios, the market value of your home, your car, boat, vacation home, and your bottle cap collection.
 I'm kidding about the bottle caps.
-Your liabilities are your mortgage balance, credit card debt, student loans, car loans, or any other loan obligations.
+Your liabilities are your mortgage balance, credit card debt, student loans, car loans, or other loan obligations.

 Why is this number significant?
 Tracking your net worth yearly provides you with an overall view of the health of your finances.
 It can point out areas where you may be too heavily invested.
 It can be a warning that you are carrying too much debt or let you know if you are not saving enough.
-By comparing your net worth from year to year you will see if you are building wealth for the future.
+By comparing your net worth from year to year, you will see if you are building wealth for the future.
 It will help you determine what adjustments you need to make to achieve your financial goals.
-If you have never tracked your net worth and need a push, here you go, no more excuses!

 Debt to Income Ratio

-The debt to income ratio is a numerical tool that tells you if you are borrowing money wisely.
+The debt to income ratio is a numerical tool that tells you if you borrow money wisely.
 The calculation is simple.
-First, get the total of your monthly debt and divide that number by your gross monthly income. (before taxes).
+First, get your monthly debt and divide that number by your gross monthly income. (before taxes).

 Why is this important?
-When you apply for a mortgage, lenders use 43% as a general guideline.
-If a debt to income ration goes over that number, it indicates that the prospective mortgagee may be maxed out on financial obligations and in a weak position to take on more.
+When applying for a mortgage, lenders use 43% as a general guideline.
+If a debt to income ratio goes over that number, it indicates that the prospective mortgagee may be maxed out on financial obligations and in a weak position to take on more.

 Please don’t jump to the assumption that you should keep accruing debt until you hit that 43% mark.
 Whenever you use credit, you pay interest.
-This interest adds to the price of your purchase, and when you combine that figure to the price, you arrive at the actual cost.
-Additionally, the more of your income that goes to paying debt means you will have less available to save for the future, which brings us to the last number you need to know.
+This interest adds to your purchase price, and when you combine that figure to the price, you arrive at the actual cost.
+Additionally, the more your income that goes to paying debt means you will have less available to save for the future, which brings us to the last number you need to know.

 Percentage of Income Saved

 My dad used to tell me to save a little, spend a little.
 When I was a kid, we made it an event when I threw some coins into my piggy bank.
 As an adult, it’s a bit more complicated.
-A popular general rule about how much to save is 10% towards retirement and 10% to other savings such as an emergency fund.
-Some are what I call super savers who dislike using credit to buy anything other than a home.
+A popular general rule about saving is 10% towards retirement and 10% to other protection such as an emergency fund.
+I call super savers who dislike using credit to buy anything other than a home.
 They save up and pay cash for cars, vacations, and major appliances.

 Why is saving important?
 Saving money is important because life is going to have rough patches.
 Cars will break down, unexpected illness or an accident can prevent you from working, plumbing may fail, jobs can be lost.
 Without savings, these events can turn into catastrophes.
 Then there is retirement and how you plan to finance and enjoy that part of your life.
 Savings give you choices.

-I’m going to end this topic the way I began it, with another quote from dad.
+I will end this topic the way I began it with another quote from dad.
 He used to say there was nothing worse than putting your hand in your pocket and finding out you didn’t have enough money there to buy a cup of coffee.